 Helping Urban and Suburban Gardeners Create Natural Habitats for Wildlife

-The Backyard Habitat Certification Program (BHCP), co-managed by Portland Audubon and Columbia Land Trust, enrolled 1,645 new yards or greenspaces in 2021 and now has nearly 9,000 participants across four counties: Clackamas, Multnomah, and Washington counties in Oregon and Clark County in Washington.
+The Backyard Habitat Certification Program (BHCP), co-managed by the Bird Alliance of Oregon (formerly Portland Audubon) and Columbia Land Trust, enrolled 1,645 new yards or greenspaces in 2021 and now has nearly 9,000 participants across four counties: Clackamas, Multnomah, and Washington counties in Oregon and Clark County in Washington.
 Together these community members care for more than 2,000 acres, focusing on five key elements: planting native plants, removing noxious weeds, reducing pesticide use, managing storm water, and stewarding wildlife.

 BHCP aims to bring people together to create resilient wildlife habitats and landscapes, while also fostering a sense of community.
 Individuals, apartments, businesses, schools, places of worship, and community organizations are all encouraged to participate.
 Collectively, the actions taken by program participants have a significant impact on the quality of air and water throughout our region, improve habitat for urban wildlife, and provide physical and mental health benefits to our local communities.